 To avoid this, you generally want to follow the instructor’s guidance on what sort of resistance and intensity you should be on throughout the ride.
 If you find yourself struggling at some point, but don’t want to take a full break, lowering the resistance by a couple of levels can be a nice medium between the two “extremes”.
 Certainly don’t let the perceived judgement of other riders stop you from taking a breather.
 Everyone had to start at some point, so nobody should be passing judgement for you doing the same.

 Don’t Give The Handlebars A Death Grip

-On the more intense workouts, this can become a bit of an issue.
+On the more intense spinning bike workouts, this can become a bit of an issue and give you what is known as indoor cycling hand numbness.
 Going for maximum power or stretching for a personal goal might have you gripping the handlebars as though they are going to fly off the spin bike beneath you.
 You don’t want to do this, as it will likely lead to injuries further down the line.
 Nobody wants hand injuries in an activity that is mainly focused on the lower body.